For Entry-level Opportunities

 - Application packages are accepted primarily in the fall for Honors positions and summer legal positions.
 Externship applications are accepted throughout the year.

-Applicants should use the following links to apply to the Honors Program and Summer Legal Program during fall 2019:
+Applicants should use the following links to apply to the Honors Program and Summer Legal Program:

 A complete application package is composed of: